 - Leandro Espinosa, Arts & Sciences

 The Faculty Development Fund Committee (FDFC) was established to develop funding policies and to disperse Faculty Development Funds to all faculty regardless of rank, tenure, or appointment status.
-Because funding will always be at a level below faculty requests, the committee attempts to follow the reimbursement guidelines described below.
+The committee follows the reimbursement guidelines described below.
 In addition to these funding priorities, faculty will be limited to an annual (July 1 thru June 30) allocation set at the beginning of each fiscal year.
 The 2014-15 limit is $1,600.

-- The highest priority will be to reimburse faculty travel to national meetings, conferences, or shows where the faculty will present original scholarly work.
+- The highest priority will be to reimburse faculty travel to international, national, state or regional meetings, conferences, or shows where the faculty will present original scholarly work.
 This would include, but not be limited to, the presentation of papers, presenting posters, invited addresses, shows, or performances of original scholarship.
-Research and Grants will reimburse 100% of the costs of travel, lodging, registration fees, and per diem up to the maximum allocation (eg., $2000).
+FDFC will reimburse 100% of the costs of travel, lodging, registration fees, and per diem up to the maximum allocation.

 Activity not typically funded by FDFC